AIHubCentral/docs/assets/RVC/Resources/Dataset & Isolation.md

 - Report your issue <u>[here](https://docs.aihub.gg/contributions/)</u>.

 ### GPU task aborted:
-ZeroGPU HuggingFace Spaces have a max inference time duration, it’s the time it takes to do an Inference (use the model, not the time of your audio file itself), on default it’s around 1 minute which is what Ilaria RVC uses.
+ZeroGPU HuggingFace Spaces have a max inference time duration, it’s the time it takes to do an Inference (use the model, not the time of your audio file itself), on default it’s around 1 minute which is what Eddy's UVR5 UI uses.
 You need to retry with a shorter audio, you could also split your audio.

 ### You have exceeded your GPU quota ( NUMBER s left vs. 60s requested).
 Sign-up on Hugging Face to get more quotas or retry in Hour:Minutes:Seconds
 ZeroGPU HuggingFace Spaces have a quota per account, if you aren’t signed in you will get less quota so it’s better to login for more quota.
 You could get the ‘Sign-up’ part even if you are logged in.
 The ZeroGPU Quota can’t be seen but it isn’t unlimited.
 You can either: